remix-run/react-router/docs/API.md

 ##### `render(props)`
 This is primarily for integrating with other libraries that need to participate in rendering before the route components are rendered.
 It defaults to `render={(props) => <RouterContext {...props}/>}`.

+Ensure that you render a `RouterContext` at the end of the line, passing all the props passed to `render`.

 #### Examples
 Please see the [`examples/`](/examples) directory of the repository for extensive examples of using `Router`.